Shift3/standards-and-practices/best-practices/native/react-native/expo/certificates/README.md

 ### iOS Credentials

-Apple has three different credentials that need to be managed: The Distribution Certificate, the Provisioning Profile, and the Push notification certificate.
+Apple has three different credentials that need to be managed in an Expo project: The Distribution Certificate, the Provisioning Profile, and the Push notification certificate.
 Expo does a good write up on these [on their App Signing Site](https://docs.expo.io/versions/latest/distribution/app-signing/) for initial study on what these do.
+There are two different types of Distribution certificates, Development and Production.
+The development is used to sign the app for use on local devices, just as through Visual Studio or XCode, but the build cannot be submitted to the app store.
+A Production certificate can be sent to the App store for either full production release or testing via TestFlight.
+Expo only deals with Production certificates, so you don't need to worry about the difference between the two, but if you end up having to use a different platform to build such as Xamarin Studio, this is useful information to have.

 ### Google Credentials